 Credit bureaus collect consumer data from creditors every single month.
 The data is sent when your statements are generated, not when payments are received.
 So, if you have a $2000 balance on your statement, that’s what the credit bureaus see.
 You may pay off the balance later after you receive your statement, but by then it’s too late.

 The secret to success is to pay off your balances just BEFORE the monthly period ends and the new statement is generated.
 Online banking makes it super easy to look up your current credit card balances and to send in payments at any date.
 You don’t have to wait until the statement arrives.
-If you want to lower your credit score, make your payments ahead of time.
+If you want to boost your credit score, make your payments ahead of time.
 If you pay it off in full, then you’ll have a lower (perhaps even zero) credit utilization ratio reported when the data is collected by the credit bureaus.

 You can run the balances up right after, but as long as it gets paid down right before this cutoff date, your scores will reflect higher.